sxyu/bl-opendata/README.md

 - Website
   - To use simply go to the URL listed at the top.
 Functions primarily as a user friendly wrapper for the api/query-files request

+- Note on Quality:
+  - On both the website and the backend API you can get information regarding the "quality of data".
+The metric of how this is calculated may change over time but as of now it works as follows: There is a set of target system temperatures for different bands of data described on table 2 of https://www.gb.nrao.edu/scienceDocs/GBTog.pdf.
+The measured max temperature is used in the following scheme:
+    - A : temp < sqrt(2) * targetTemp
+    - B: sqrt(2) *targetTemp < temp < 2 * targetTemp
+    - C: 2* targetTemp < temp < 4 * targetTemp
+    - F: 4 * targetTemp < temp
+    - Ungraded: No temperature recorded.